+LAB: Learn, embody, do

-- Huddles: +LAB learning sessions are called huddles.
-Engage with fellow students during our bi-weekly huddles where we invite organizational and academic leaders to equip and inspire our students with case studies, pioneering research, and positive organizational practices.
+- Huddles: +LAB bi-weekly learning sessions are called huddles.
+Engage with organizational and academic leaders who equip and inspire our students with case studies, pioneering research, and positive organizational practices.
 To see what life in a +LAB huddle looks like, check out our Facebook photo album.

 - Pop-ups: Connect with visiting leaders and researchers during informal small group sessions across a wide-variety of positive organizing topics.
-During the 2016-17 program, CPO hosted a dozen pop-ups where we matched students with scholars and industry leaders for generative discussions related to emerging practices and research.
+During the 2017-18 program, CPO hosted a dozen pop-ups where we brought together students with scholars and industry leaders for generative discussions related to emerging practices and research.

 - POS is an interdisciplinary approach to leading and being in work organizations in ways that call forth the best in people, resulting in individual and collective flourishing.
 Flourishing is a term that captures the optimal state of functioning of individuals, groups or organizations, with indicators such as thriving, engagement, health, growth and creativity as well as other markers of being in a state of positive deviance.